 Secretary and Parliamentarian to serve during the biennium.

-Committee Chairs and members in accordance with Section 3 A. hereof.
+Committee Chairs and members in accordance with Section 3.A of this Manual.

 District Conference.
 The Governor shall:

 Work with the Lt.
-Governor, Conference Committee, Secretary, Treasurer and host club in accordance with Section 4 C. hereof.
+Governor, Conference Committee, Secretary, Treasurer and host club in accordance with Section 4.C of this Manual.

 With the assistance of the Secretary and Internal Communications Chair, send the Call to Conference to every member in District 12, at least 60 days prior to the event.